Luzhanqi: Board

-Campsite (行营) – marked as a circle on the board, with 5 in each player's territory.
-A piece on a campsite cannot be attacked.

-Mountains (山界) – pieces cannot move over these two spaces.

-Frontlines (前线) – these three spaces are the only points at which a piece can enter the opponent’s territory.
-Pieces do not land on these spaces, they pass over them.

-Headquarters (大本营) – positioned at two sides of the central axis at the sixth rank of the player's territory, the Flag must be placed on one of these two spaces.
-Any piece that has been placed on or has entered headquarters can no longer move.
+Each player has 30 spaces in their territory (their side of the board), arranged in five columns and six rows, separated by five special spaces (a single row) from their opponent.
+Each space has a different shape, depending on whether it is traversable and if pieces can be captured from that space.

 Pieces

 Each player has 25 pieces, which are identical except for markings on one side.
-They are listed here in order of order, where any piece of a higher order may capture one of lower order (if the enemy is of the same order, both pieces will be removed from the board).
-Each player has:
+They are listed here in order of order, where any piece of a higher order may capture one of lower order (if the enemy is of the same order, both pieces will be removed from the board when they fight).